ZoomRepo/recipe-repository/README.md

 python -m webapp.scripts.es_healthcheck --check-indices
 ```

+Both the health check and setup scripts automatically load the repository's
+`.env` file (when present), so any credentials stored there are applied even if
+the variables are not exported in your shell session.

 The command pings the cluster, waits for at least the `yellow` health status,
 and optionally ensures the configured indices exist.